zubinqayam/Ai-Resecomp/README.md

 © Zubin Qayam (zubin@autotechserv.com), 2025.
 All rights reserved.</p>

-<p>Thinker V1 is a research & development module created as part of the AutoserGPT AI Workstation project.</p>
+<p>Thinker V1 is a research & development module.</p>

-<p>No part of this software may be copied, redistributed, or used without explicit written permission from the owner.</p>
+<p>No part of this software may be copied, redistributed, or used without explicit written permission from the owner,Mr.Zubin Qayam

+.</p>
 <p>For licensing, integrations, or commercial use,

 contact: zubin@autotechserv.com.</p>